Table of Contents

 a.
 Effects of High Blood Pressure

 Having high blood pressure can gradually put a strain on the coronary arteries.
 The coronary arteries surround the heart and supply it with oxygen-rich blood and carry away oxygen-depleted blood.
 Healthy arteries should be strong but flexible with a smooth lining to allow blood to flow through easily.
 However, high blood pressure can damage this lining.

 Over time, high blood pressure can cause the coronary arteries to become narrow and less flexible.
-When this damage stops sufficient amounts of blood from flowing into the heart, complications can occur.
+This damage stops sufficient amounts of blood from flowing into the heart, causing complications.
 These complications include chest pain (angina), an irregular heart rhythm (arrhythmia), or heart attack in severe cases.

 A heart attack (also called a myocardial infarction) happens when your heart is deprived of oxygen, and nutrients and begins to die.
 A heart attack is a death or damage to part of the heart muscle.
 The longer that the heart is deprived of oxygen-rich blood, the more damage is caused.

 There are several symptoms of a heart attack.
 If you notice any of the following symptoms in either yourself or someone else, then you should seek immediate medical assistance.
 Major heart attack symptoms include:

 - Pain or discomfort in the center or the left side of the chest.
 This may feel like pressure, squeezing, or pain.
 Discomfort may last for a few minutes before being relieved and then coming back.